 The track record of hybrids in other industries is illuminating to the study of blended learning.
 The examples show that when a disruptive technology emerges, the leading firms in the field often attempt to adopt it, but they tend to do so as a sustaining innovation, generally by creating a hybrid solution that marries the old technology with the new to create something that performs better along the initial definition of performance to serve their existing customers.
 This sustaining innovation is critical to improve the existing product.
-At the same time, however, because the leading companies choose a sustaining rather than disruptive strategy, in the end they are generally left behind as the pure disruption becomes good enough along the original definition of performance to good enough along the original market for the sake of the new benefit-or value proposition-that centers around things such as convenience, affordability, simplicity, and accessibility.
+At the same time, however, because the leading companies choose a sustaining rather than disruptive strategy, in the end they are generally left behind as the pure disruption becomes good enough along the original definition of performance to pull in the customers from the original market.
+When the disruption reaches this point of becoming good enough, customers are delighted to abandon the original market for the sake of the new benefit-or value proposition-that centers around things such as convenience, affordability, simplicity, and accessibility.